 Major Depressive Disorder (MDD).
 These episodes last a minimum of two weeks and may be a single event or multiple episodes.

 Persistent Depressive Disorder.
-Continuous depressed state that may vary in severity.
+A continuous depressed state that may vary in severity.

 Other forms of depression.
-These include post-partum depression, affecting 10-15% of new mothers after giving birth and Seasonal Affective Disorder (SAD) which is triggered by a lack of sun exposure, usually occurring in the wintertime.
+These include post-partum depression, affecting 10-15% of new mothers after giving birth and Seasonal Affective Disorder (SAD), which is triggered by a lack of sun exposure.

-If you believe you are suffering from depression, learn more about Transcranial Magnetic Stimulation (TMS) treatment option.
-Call Achieve TMS East for a consultation at (877) 297-5816.
+If you believe you are suffering from depression and want to learn more about how Transcranial Magnetic Stimulation (TMS) can help you or your loved one then please call Achieve TMS East for a complimentary consultation at (877) 297-5816.